opentable/otj-pg-embedded/README.md

 testing these in the future.

 No further PRs or tickets will be accepted for the pre 1.0.0 release, unless community support arises for the `legacy` branch.
-We recommend those who prefer the embedded tarball.
+We recommend those who prefer the embedded tarball use https://github.com/zonkyio/embedded-postgres which was forked a couple years ago from the embedded branch and is kept reasonably up to date.

 ## Basic Usage